History of IRC (Internet Relay Chat)

 Of course, as of 2002, lots of other networks have popped up and now numerous of them are developing their own customized versions of the IRC protocol.

-IETF-IRCUP was an initiative started in January 1998, to gather all the flavours of IRC servers to document a new RFC and possibly set a new standard for all networks to commit to.
+IETF-IRCUP was an initiative started in January 1998, to gather all the flavors of IRC servers to document a new RFC and possibly set a new standard for all networks to commit to.
 That project died.

 CTCP/2 was an attempt, started in 1997 by Bjorn Reese, to develop and standardize the Client To Client Protocol that was never in the RFC.
 Clients have been known to extend and modify the original CTCP protocol without allowing non-compliant clients to filter the new codes.
 CTCP/2 was meant to define how codes and perhaps more important new codes should be introduced in order to let old clients remain functional.
-It was also meant to address the IPv6 problems the DCC intiating sequence has.
+It was also meant to address the IPv6 problems the DCC initiating sequence has.
 The CTCP/2 project died as well.

 We'll just have to wait and see what the future of IRC has to show...

-According to measurements done by irc.netsplit.de, IRC in general have lost users gradually since 2004/2005.
+According to measurements done by irc.netsplit.de, IRC in general have lost users gradually ever since 2004/2005.
 Those years, the top 4 IRC networks all had over 100,000 users each on a daily basis.
 Those networks were Quakenet, Undernet, IRCnet and EFnet.
 Quakenet was in the lead with more than 200,000 users.